Nourine-Sabry/Nourine-Sabry-BioinformHER-Mini-Project-Solution/Task3.md

 > Highlight the sequence's name, select 'Sequence' -> 'Nucleic acid' -> 'Sorted six-frame translation'

 > Set minimum ORF size to 50 (to filter out noise).
-Then set start codon to 'ATG'
+Then set start codon to 'ATG'.
+Then click 'Translate'

 ![](Screenshots/3A.png)